Welcome to the Health Services Department

 - Provide a link between home and school, school and the medical community, hospital and school.

-- Provide problem solving techniques for complex medical, ethical issues such as safe medication administration by students with diabetes, asthma, and emergency medication carried on their persons.
+- Provide problem solving techniques for complex medical and ethical issues such as safe medication administration by students with diabetes, asthma, and emergency medication carried on their persons.

 - Provide communicable disease control including immunizations, referrals, follow-up for students and staff.